-No other person has had such a powerful impact on modern day South Africa as Nelson Mandela.
+No other person has had such a powerful impact on modern day South Africa as Nelson Mandela, known affectionately by terms such as Tata and Madiba (meaning Father).
 And although we lost him in 2013, his legacy still lives on all over our country in the places that shaped him and monuments that celebrate him.
 We also commemorate his birthday on 18 July every year by volunteering 67 minutes for the benefit of others.
 Why 67 minutes?
 Because Nelson Mandela spent 67 years in public service, campaigning for the human rights of his fellow South Africans.

 "During the many years of incarceration on Robben Island, we often looked across Table Mountain at its magnificent silhouette … To us on Robben Island, Table Mountain was a beacon of hope.
 It represented the mainland to which we knew we would one day return."
 Nelson Mandela.

 This is where Madiba was imprisoned for 18 of the 27 years that he was incarcerated.
 Today, Robben Island is a UNESCO World Heritage Site, and a must-visit site in Cape Town.
 A ferry will take you to the island, where you can go on a guided tour and even see Nelson Mandela’s former cell, a 7-by-9-foot room, with just a sleeping mat and a bucket toilet .